ranceliglesias/playerDesktop/readme.md

-# Scotch Player Demo
+# Player Desktop
 Designed with React